zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/in_squito_RNAi/in_squito_RNAi.md

 3. Once you are prepared for injection, take a carton of mosquitoes and place it in the 4° fridge for 3-5 minutes or until the mosquitoes are all anesthetized.

-    **NOTE:** Mosquito survival rate is dependent upon the amount of time they are anesthetized, so be careful not to leave them in the fridge or on the ice for too long.
+    **Note:** Mosquito survival rate is dependent upon the amount of time they are anesthetized, so be careful not to leave them in the fridge or on the ice for too long.

 4. Transfer anesthetized mosquitoes to the glass dish, placing the lid on top.